caohai/azure-docs/articles/ansible/ansible-create-configure-aks.md

           Environment: Production
 ```

-To create the Azure Kubernetes Service instance with Ansible, run the playbook as follows:
+To create the Azure Kubernetes Service instance with Ansible, save abvoe playbook as *azure_create_aks.yml* run the playbook as follows:

 ```bash
 ansible-playbook azure_create_aks.yml